jest-community/vscode-jest/README.md

   args: string[];
 }
 ```
 By default, jest command is executed in default shell ('cmd' for windows, '/bin/sh' for non-windows).
-Users can use the `"jest.shell"` setting to either pass the path of another shell (e.g. "/bin/zsh") or a LoginShell config, basically a shell path and login arguments (e.g. `{"path": "/bin/bash", "args": ["--login"]}`)
+Users can use the `"jest.shell"` setting to either pass the path of another shell (e.g. "/bin/zsh") or a LoginShell config, e.g. `{"path": "/bin/bash", "args": ["--login"]}`)

 Note the LoginShell is only applicable for non-windows platform and could cause a bit more overhead.

 <a id="auto-recovery-login-shell"></a>
-_Note_: If detected shell env issue, such as `node: command not found` or `npm: no such file or directory`, the extension will fallback to a login shell to ensure tests can run correctly.
+_Note_: Since v5, if detected shell env issue, such as `node: command not found` or `npm: no such file or directory`, the extension will fallback to a login shell to ensure tests can run correctly.
 If will try to auto generate a login shell configuration based on the `jest.shell` setting, otherwise, it will use the default `bash` login-shell.
 Currently supported auto-fallback shells are `bash`, `zsh`, `fish`.

 ### Debug Config

 This extension looks for jest specific debug config (`"vscode-jest-tests"` or `"vscode-jest-tests.v2"`) in the following order:
 1. workspace folder `.vscode/launch.json`.
 2. workspace `xxx.code-workspace`, if exists
-3. generated default config
+3. if none found, generated a debug config

-The default config should work for most standard jest or projects bootstrapped by `create-react-app`, however it might fall short for more sophisticated projects.
+The generated config should work for most standard jest or projects bootstrapped by `create-react-app`, however it might fall short for more sophisticated projects.
 Please use the [setup tool](setup-wizard.md) to help you configure or edit the `launch.json` file manually.

-If you choose to edit the `launch.json` manually, you can use the jest templates, such as "Jest: Default jest configuration" or "Jest: create-react-app", as a starting point.
-See more detail on how to add debug config in vscode [Debugging](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).

 There are many information online about how to setup vscode debug config for specific environments/frameworks, you might find the following helpful:
   - [vscode debug config properties](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_launch-configuration-properties)
   - [Launch configurations for common scenarios](https://code.visualstudio.com/docs/nodejs/nodejs-debugging#_launch-configurations-for-common-scenarios)
   - [vscode-recipes for debug jest tests](https://github.com/microsoft/vscode-recipes/tree/master/debugging-jest-tests)

-### Debug Config v2
+#### Debug Config v2

 v4.3 introduces a "variable substitution" based config with name `"vscode-jest-tests.v2"`.
 The extension will merely substitute the jest variables in the config, without adding/removing anything else.